ozakary/data-RuP/lammps-mlmd_postprocessing/README.md

 ---

-## Step 1 — Trajectory Conversion: LAMMPS Dump → XYZ
+## Step 1 — Trajectory Conversion: LAMMPS Dump to XYZ

 The raw LAMMPS `trajectory.dump` files are converted to the extended XYZ format using **TrajSlicer**, a lightweight trajectory processing tool.
 For each temperature, the following command is run inside the corresponding simulation directory: